Buzzing and Stinging

 While we might think honey bees are almost cute, bouncing from one flower to another in an endless dance that will bring us wonderful honey, the first yellow jacket of the season can have us running for cover.
 So what is the difference between the various stinging insects and why are some seen as beneficial while others are traditionally labelled as pests?

 Most of the flying insects that we might call “bees” fall roughly into three groups: bees, wasps and hornets.
 In general terms, bees are usually smaller, furrier and more gentle than wasps or hornets.
 Bees typically have more uniform shaped bodies with fatter legs that are pulled in close to their bodies when in flight.
 Wasps tend to have smooth, slimmer bodies, very thin waists, and thin legs that dangle in the air when they are flying.
 Wasps tend to be much more aggressive than bees.
 In the US, one of the most common wasps is the yellow jacket.
 Hornets are actually a type of wasp and look similar to yellow jackets.
 Hornets are usually larger than bees and other wasps but not as aggressive as some more common wasps.
-There is a relatively small number of species of hornets in the world and they are typically less common than bees and wasps in North America.
+There is a relatively small number of species of hornets in the world.

 According to the EPA, there are over 20,000 species of bees in the world.
 The most common bees in the United States and Canada are the Honey Bee and the Bumblebee.
 Most bees are content gathering both pollen and nectar from flowers to bring back to the hive to feed their young.
 Bees are considered very important for pollination and certain species are frequently cultivated on farms to aid in that effort.
 In general, bees are somewhat furry and have thick legs that are pulled in close to their bodies when in flight.
 Why are bees furry or hairy?
 Quite simply, since collecting pollen is so essential to a bee’s life, bees have developed more hair on which the pollen will stick, making collection more efficient.